Security Policy - Responsible Disclosure

 Security Portal: https://subnoto.com/.well-known/security.txt

-Step 2: Required Information
+Step 2: Provide Details

 Please include the following information in your report: